Z Logo

 Z Logo History

 In 1999, Radiomutuel received permission to launch a television service devoted to scientific facts, science fiction, space exploration, mysteries of planet Earth, technology, paranormal phenomena, and the digital world.
 But just before the television service launched, the media conglomerate Astral Media bought and liquidated the founding company.
-He then opened the planned TV service, named it Canal Z, and fitted it with an appropriate logo.
+He then launched the planned TV service, named it Canal Z, and added an appropriate logo.
 In 2005, he renamed it Ztele and introduced a new logo.
 The owner added HD format a year later, which he also reflected in the identity.

-2013, Bell Media absorbed Astral Media and turned its sci-fi TV service into an offshoot of Space.
+In 2013, Bell Media absorbed Astral Media and turned its sci-fi TV service into an offshoot of Space.
 In 2014, the channel was renamed: it officially received an abbreviated name that appeared among viewers.
 This move also launched the process of redesigning the visual identity.
-There are a total of three logos.
+There are three logos in total.

 What is Z?

-Z is a television channel from Canada that shows sci-fi, fantasy, drama, and fantasy films.
+Z is a Canadian television channel that airs sci-fi, fantasy, drama, and action films.
 It has been around since 2000, having been invented by Radiomutuel and launched by Astral Media.
 Bell Media now owns this TV service.
-It is headquartered in Montreal, Quebec Province.
+It is headquartered in Montreal, Quebec.

 2000 – 2005